Prepare Your Vehicle for Long Term Parking

 Whether you’re waiting for new parts, preparing for a winter without enough room in the garage, have an extensive collection requiring more space, are taking a long trip away from home, or just need experts to look after your treasured car, The Paddock is the dedicated garage service center for you.
+We offer long term parking solutions inside a secure facility and complimentary shuttle service to the San Antonio Airport.
 Follow the suggested steps below to ensure your car stays in top condition before you let it sit for an extended amount of time.

 Keep it Clean

 Before putting your car in storage, make sure there are no spills, splatters, stains or weather spots that could cause lasting damage to the paint job or interior.
 Stains and spots from sleet, salt and animal debris can wreak havoc on your car’s exterior, creating costly problems you don’t want to pay for down the road.
-When you store your car, a thorough cleaning and wax job is a big part of making sure all of your restoration efforts won’t go to waste.
+When preparing for long term parking, a thorough cleaning and wax job is a big part of making sure all of your restoration efforts won’t go to waste.
 With prior arrangements and fee, The Paddock staff can perform these services for you when you drop your vehicle off.

 A custom fit high-quality cover is an additional layer of protection we recommend as well.
 This form-fitting protective cover can prevent any dust or airborne contaminates from settling on the paint of your car and ensure lasting quality of the exterior coating.

 If you need assistance with this, The Paddock can help!
 Click here to view our detailing options.